 - Retaining an experienced divorce lawyer – An initial investment in a skilled divorce lawyer can be invaluable when it comes to realizing the best possible outcomes from divorce.
 That’s because a lawyer can help you fight for what’s most important to you while helping you protect your rights and interests throughout the process.

-If you are getting ready to file for divorce in Oregon – or if you need help resolving any family legal issues, you can turn to a Portland family law attorney at Helzar & Cromar, LLP for aggressive, compassionate representation moving forward.
+If you are getting ready to file for divorce in Oregon – or if you need help resolving any family legal issues, you can turn to a Beaverton family law attorney at Helzar & Cromar, LLP for aggressive, compassionate representation moving forward.
 Bringing decades family law experience to every case, our lawyers are focused on:

 - Fully understanding our clients’ needs while providing them with personal attention and respect